ibm-cloud-docs/app-configuration/ac-high-availability.md

 When the primary MZR is restored, the secondary deployment is migrated back to the primary site.
 After the migration is complete, the DNS is restored to its original routing.

 If you need zero downtime during a regional disaster recovery, create and maintain backup instances in other regions.
-To synchronize a service instance in one region with an instance in a different region, you can use the APIs mentioned [here](/apidocs/app-configuration).
+To synchronize a service instance in one region with an instance in a different region, you can use the APIs mentioned [API Docs](/apidocs/app-configuration).